 The role of marketing professionals within organisations has evolved significantly in recent years thanks to advanced technology, sophisticated data-gathering, and renewed perspectives.

 Nowhere are these changes more evident than in the executive position of the chief marketing officer.
-The skills required for success in this important leadership role are broad and critical.
+The skills for marketing success in this important leadership role are broad and critical.

 So what are the tops skills your CMO of the present and future must possess for your team and your organisation to optimise results?